RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 package managers such as conda, Spack or EasyBuild and how the centres should also give support in building software optimised for their own cluster.

 ## Conclusion
-It's definitely an eventful year for UK HPC with all of the refresh happening.
+It's definitely an eventful year for UK HPC with all of the refreshes happening.
 It's great to see the variety of CPU platforms, with just about half of the centres opting for AMD, ARM or POWER chipsets as their main offering.
 There's also a big investment in GPU enabled nodes as Deep Learning is being adopted into more research workflows.

 That's all from the HPC-SIG and HPC Champions this time, thank you for reading.
-If you have HPC problems you're struggling with, reach out to the hpc@sheffiled.ac.uk google groups.
+If you have HPC problems you're struggling with, reach out to the hpc@sheffiled.ac.uk google group.
 We at the [RSE][rse] also run fortnightly [Code Clinic][code-clinic] sessions to help with HPC or other general technical problems in your research.

 [tier2-rap]: https://epsrc.ukri.org/funding/calls/rapopenaccesstier2autumn2019/